quantfall/ThreatWindsPythonSDK/README.md

 ### Function get_def_entities

-_To request entity definitions, you need to call the following function.
+_For request entity definitions, you need to call the following function.
 If the request is correct, the first value received **response** will be a list of entity definitions:_

 ```
 response, code = pythreatwinds_sdk.get_def_entities()